Discriminant: Degree 4

 The discriminant is zero if and only if at least two roots are equal.
 If the coefficients are real numbers and the discriminant is negative, then there are two real roots and two complex conjugate roots.
 Conversely, if the discriminant is positive, then the roots are either all real or all non-real.

 Properties

 Zero discriminant

 The discriminant of a polynomial over a field is zero if and only if the polynomial has a multiple root in some field extension.

 The discriminant of a polynomial over an integral domain is zero if and only if the polynomial and its derivative have a non-constant common divisor.

-In characteristic 0, this is equivalent to saying that the polynomial is not square-free (i.e., divisible by the square of a non-constant polynomial).
+In characteristic 0, this is equivalent to saying that the polynomial is not square-free (i.e., it is divisible by the square of a non-constant polynomial).

 In nonzero characteristic p, the discriminant is zero if and only if the polynomial is not square-free or it has an irreducible factor which is not separable (i.e., the irreducible factor is a polynomial in $x^p$).